Skip to main content

 First Symposium

 The first symposium under the project on the ‘past, present, and future of the international leasing of personal property’ was held on 16 January 2025.
-It will have these sub-parts:
+It had these sub-parts:

 (a) nature, history, and economic impact of leasing